Kid influencer: California Child Protection Bill (Coogan Act)

+Other US state laws protecting kid influencers

+Two other U.S. states have passed laws regulating the revenues made by child influencers.
+Each of these have their own provisions that are similar to Coogan Act protections but not identical.
+A law in Illinois that went into effect July 2024 requires that children age 16 and under be compensated for online content if they are in at least 30% of the content shared in a 30 day period.
+This law places responsibility on the parent or adult making the videos featuring a child to create a trust for the child's funds for them to access as an adult, and gives the child an avenue for legal action if a trust is not set aside for them.
+Another law was passed in Minnesota that goes into effect July 1, 2025 and requires that minors receive compensation for appearances in online content.
+It states that kids under the age of 14 receive 100% of the proceeds from that content, and also requires that content of a minor be deleted if or when the child makes the request.

 France

 France is the only country protecting child influencers by law.
 Bruno Studer, who is a French politician, has a bill that is in effect in France called the Studer Bill.
 This bill requires parents of child influencers to "apply for authorization before their child is allowed to appear in any monetized content and that money will be locked away in an account."
 This bill is a protective measure to ensure that children influencers will be properly compensated for the work they do.

-Children's Online Privacy Protection Act

-In 1998 Congress enacted the Children's Online Privacy Protection Act (COPPA) which required the Federal Trade Commission (FTC) to issue and enforce regulations concerning children's online privacy.
-The primary goal of COPPA is to give the parents and guardians of children the autonomy to decide what information is collected from their children online, the rule is designed to protect children under 13 while accounting for the dynamic and unknown nature of the Internet.